-Created in 2002 by the Harvard T.H.
-Chan School of Public Health and MENTOR: The National Mentoring Partnership, National Mentoring Month focuses national attention on the need for mentors, as well as how each of us—individuals, businesses, government agencies, schools, faith communities and nonprofits—can work together to increase the number of mentors to assure positive outcomes for our young people.
+Launched in 2002 by MENTOR: The National Mentoring Partnership (MENTOR) and the Harvard T.H.
+Chan School of Public Health, National Mentoring Month focuses national attention on the need for mentors, as well as how each of us—individuals, businesses, government agencies, schools, faith communities and nonprofits—can work together to increase the number of mentors to assure positive outcomes for our young people.

 This campaign celebrates mentoring and the positive effect it can have on young lives.
 Its goals are to:

-The national partners work with the local partners, who organize special events in their communities with numerous partners, including their media outlets and public officials.
+National partners work with local leaders to organize special events in their communities supported by local media outlets and public officials.
 These events help interested adults learn how to turn their concern for young people into direct action by becoming mentors.

 Each year since its launch, National Mentoring Month has enjoyed the strong support of the U.S. President and members of Congress.
-Additional prominent individuals who have participated in the campaign include: Maya Angelou, former President Bill Clinton, Clint Eastwood, Senator John McCain, Quincy Jones, General Colin L. Powell, Cal Ripken, Jr., Bill Russell and Usher.
+Other well-known supporters include the late Maya Angelou, Clint Eastwood, Senator John McCain, Quincy Jones, General Colin L. Powell, Cal Ripken, Jr., Bill Russell and Usher.

-Read President Barack Obama’s press release about National Mentoring Month in January 2015.Learn More
+In addition, read President Barack Obama’s press release about National Mentoring Month in January 2015.Watch Videos View Storify

 Local organizations and programs plan their own events and activities throughout the month, however, several events are recognized at the national level and are celebrated on social media.
 These events include:

 We encourage mentoring supporters, local mentoring programs and organizations to plan activities in their communities and activate on social media.
 You may download any of the campaign marketing and video materials for use during the month and throughout the year.
 You can also find the local lead nonprofit in your area to connect with other organizations planning events.